4.8out of 3,000+ reviews

 Auto insurance companies have roadside assistance programs, but you won’t get AAA’s world-class towing or other perks.

 The services a AAA membership offers, including their iconic roadside assistance offering and other perks, make the relatively affordable membership worth the cost.

-AAA roadside assistance is the best-known brand of this service, but auto insurance companies and even credit card and cell phone companies have roadside assistance available for nominal monthly fees.
-It’s hard to overestimate how important this can be if you get yourself in a jam.
+AAA is the best-known brand for roadside assistance, but auto insurance companies and even credit card and cell phone companies have roadside assistance available for nominal monthly fees.
+It’s hard to overstate how important this can be if you get yourself in a jam.
 Towing services can cost a fortune out of pocket, especially if you’re far from home.

-And whenever you’re driving, a whole lot of minor but totally disruptive things can go wrong.
-Here are just a few scenarios where roadside assistance services can help.
+And whenever you’re driving, many small things can go wrong and cause you to need roadside assistance services.
+Here are just a few scenarios where they can help.
 It only takes one of these per year to pay back the membership costs for most roadside assistance programs.

-These things happen to drivers all over American roads all the time.
-When it happens to you, where will you go for help?
-A membership with a roadside assistance program can save money on emergency services and help you access them a lot faster and more safely than you would from the side of the highway.
+These things happen to drivers all the time.
+A membership with a roadside assistance program can save you money on emergency services and help you access them a lot faster and more safely than you would from the side of the highway.

 See More: Best Car Insurance Companies

 What is AAA?

 AAA is the American Automobile Association, an organization created in 1902 to promote car travel when taking road trips was in its infancy.
 These auto clubs formed in 40 states and regions, and they all administer their own membership programs.
 AAA benefits vary slightly depending on the auto club you’re a part of.
 Let’s talk about what a AAA membership is for.